-Most projects promoted by FOAL in collaboration with Latin American associations and bodies are the result of a process that sometimes simply starts with two lines in an e-mail, which is being sent from any Latin American region to FOAL's technical office, headquartered in Madrid.
+Most projects promoted by FOAL in collaboration with the different Latin American associations and entities are the result of a process that sometimes simply starts with two lines in an e-mail, which is being sent from any Latin American region to FOAL's technical office, headquartered in Madrid.

-That outline, that concise request for materials, that unpolished idea, that message in a bottle activates FOAL's apparatus.
+That schematic idea being proposed, that concise request for materials, that unpolished idea, that message in a bottle activates FOAL's apparatus.
 Once the request for collaboration is received, whatever its nature and its degree of specificity, FOAL's technicians analyse it in depth.
 The specific need is thus outlined in detail and examined from a wide perspective; its viability is studied and sometimes the proposal is even modified in order to optimise the number of people that could potentially benefit from it.

-To this end, communication with the people responsible within the association requesting collaboration is constant.
+To this end, the communication with the people responsible for the association requesting collaboration is constant.
 Nobody knows better than them and with more accuracy their deficiencies, their strengths and their needs.